cont-limno/wq-prediction/README.md

 ### Objective
 To identify the importance of different degrees of ‘sampling bias’ in influencing the predictive error of models of lake TP, TN, water color and chlorophyll.
 The sampling bias in the model-building dataset that we will examine include:

-a.
-Sample size
+A.  Sample size

-b.
-The distribution of ecological context characteristics
+B.  The distribution of ecological context characteristics

-c.
-The distribution of regions
+C.  The distribution of regions

-d.
-The land use
+D.  The land use

 ### Approach
 #### RESPONSE variables